DOMESTIC VIOLENCE DEFENSE lawyer

 Defense Attorney Brandon Shroy aggressively defends Domestic Violence allegations

 Domestic Violence is defined by Ohio law as an act of violence against a family or household member.
 Domestic Violence at its lowest level is a misdemeanor, but it can be enhanced up to a felony level offense based on the circumstances.

-Domestic violence allegations are often based on an injury and the statement of one person.
+Domestic Violence allegations are often based on an injury and the statement of one person.
 Special interest groups have kept pressure on law enforcement and the legislature.
-Ohio attorney Brandon Shroy knows that every story has at least two sides.
-Make sure yours is heard by an attorney zealously advocating for you.
-Brandon has successfully prosecuted and defended domestic violence allegations in and around central Ohio and can bring 12 years of experience to your case to secure the best possible outcome.
+Columbus Criminal Defense Attorney Brandon Shroy knows that every story has two sides.
+Make sure yours is heard by an attorney strong enough to represent your interests.

 Who is a family or household member under Ohio Law?

-If you reside or have resided residing with a spouse, a person living as a spouse, or a former spouse;
+If you reside or have resided with a spouse, a person living as a spouse, or a former spouse;

 A parent, a foster parent, or a child of the respondent, or another person related by consanguinity or affinity to the respondent;